-These requirements constitute the Commissioners Annuity Reserve Valuation Method (CARVM) for variable annuity contracts by defining the assumptions and methodologies that will comply with the Standard Valuation Law.
+These requirements constitute the Commissioners Annuity Reserve Valuation Method (CARVM) for variable annuity contracts by defining the assumptions and methodologies that will comply with Model #820.
 It also applies similar assumptions and methodologies to contracts that contain characteristics similar to those described in the scope but that are not directly subject to CARVM.

-The contracts subject to these requirements may be aggregated with the contracts subject to Actuarial Guideline XLIII-CARVM For Variable Annuities (AG 43), published in Appendix C of the AP&P Manual, for purposes of performing and documenting the reserve calculations.
+The contracts subject to these requirements may be aggregated with the contracts subject to Actuarial Guideline XLIII-CARVM for Variable Annuities (AG 43), published in Appendix C of the AP&P Manual, for purposes of performing and documenting the reserve calculations.